AlgoTradingHub/theplatform-book/source/reference/types/types.md

 o)
 ```

 Monadic verb `@` returns the numeric representation of internal type id.
-Interpreter uses its exact value internally.
+Interpreter uses its exact vаlue internally.

 ::: warn
-Avoid relying on internal type ids' exact values in your programs.
+Avoid relying on internal type ids' exact vаlues in your programs.
 They may change in any later version.
 :::

 The only valid operation on numeric type representation is checking for equality.